In April of 2010, Float published its first monthly newsletter, in which I proclaimed that mLearning is Not eLearning on A Mobile Device.

 Sticking with the Driver Feedback app, as an example, the ability for people to share their personal experiences with others provides a means for people in a common situation to connect and learn from each other.

 Imagine an entire high school driver’s education class using the app to improve their driving and then sharing their experiences.
-This is learning occurring, being shared and affecting behavior – jumping from Kirkpatrick level one or perhaps two to level three in a very real and measurable way.
+This is learning to occur, being shared and affecting behavior – jumping from Kirkpatrick level one or perhaps two to level three in a very real and measurable way.
 The assessment occurs, but in a very different way than you may be accustomed to.

 Mobile learning certainly is not a replacement for instructor-led learning or eLearning.
 Both still have their place.